Erin O’Connor

 Phone

-Erin O’Connor is an Associate Professor of Sociology as well as Affiliated Faculty of Environmental Studies, whose coursework contributes to the college’s BFA in Art.
-She is a 2023 recipient of the Rakow Grant for Glass Research at the Corning Museum of Glass.
-Her current project, “Following the Glass: mapping the ‘material life’ of glass batch and its kin” seeks to re-tell the story of studio glassblowing from the vantage of batch-making.
+Erin E. O’Connor is an Associate Professor of Sociology, an Affiliated Faculty of Environmental Studies, and contributes to the college’s BFA in Art.
+She is a 2024 recipient of the Marymount Manhattan College Faculty Scholarship Award and a 2023 recipient of the Rakow Grant for Glass Research at the Corning Museum of Glass.
+Dr. O’Connor is a world-recognized expert in craft studies, specializing in glass, art, craft, knowledge, work, materiality, the body, and the environment.

 In addition, Dr. O’Connor researches the work and life of American Magic Realist painter, Frederick Papsdorf (1887-1978).